jbake-org/jbake-example-project-groovy-mte/README.md

 jbake-example-project-groovy
 ========================

-Example project structure for JBake that uses Groovy templates and Bootstrap.
+Example project structure for JBake that uses Groovy Markup templates and Foundation Framework.